 AIG's General Insurance operations provide property and casualty products and services throughout the world.
-The increase in General Insurance operating income in the first six months of 2005 compared to the same period of 2004 was primarily attributable to strong growth in operating income with respect to Domestic Brokerage Group's and Foreign General's operations.
-DBG's operating income included additional losses in the first six months of 2005 resulting from increased labor and material costs related to the 2004 Florida hurricanes.
+The increase in General Insurance operating income in the first three months of 2005 compared to the same period of 2004 was primarily attributable to strong growth in operating income with respect to Domestic Brokerage Group's and Foreign General's operations, offset by a decrease in realized capital gains for the segment in the first three months of 2005 compared to the same period of 2004.
+DBG's operating income included additional losses in the first three months of 2005 resulting from increased labor and material costs related to the 2004 Florida hurricanes.